captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## DEMOPHILUS:
-Listen to me, hear what we have to say.
+Listen to us, hear what we have to say.

 ---

 ## CREON: